-In most states, educational institutions like colleges, universities and other primary and post-secondary organizations are exempt from state charitable solicitation registration and nonprofit annual report requirements.
+In most states, charitable registration requirements for colleges and universities, as well as other primary and post-secondary organizations do not exist.
+In many cases, these organizations are exempt from state charitable solicitation registration and nonprofit annual report requirements.

 Unfortunately, it can be quite challenging to determine which states allow those exemptions.